celluloid/dcell/README.md

     brew install zeromq

 DCell keeps the state of all connected nodes and global configuration data in a service it calls the "registry".
-There are presently two supported registry services:
+DCell supports any of the following for use as registries:

-* Redis (Fast and Loose): Redis is a persistent data structures server.
+* **Redis**: a persistent data structures server.
 It's simple and easy to use for development and prototyping, but lacks a good distribution story.

-* Zookeeper (Serious Business): Zookeeper is a high-performance coordination service for distributed applications.
+* **Zookeeper**: Zookeeper is a high-performance coordination service for distributed applications.
 It exposes common services such as naming, configuration management, synchronization, and group management.
   Unfortunately, it has slightly more annoying client-side dependencies and is more difficult to deploy than Redis.

-* Cassandra (eventual consistency): Apache Cassandra has no single points of failure and can store huge amounts of data.
+* **Cassandra**: a distributed database with no single points of failure and can store huge amounts of data.
 Setup requires creating a keyspace and defining a single column family before staring DCell.
 The Cassandra backend defaults to a keyspace/CF both named "dcell".
 There